Join the Community

 Rag shuttles are designed to hold a large amount of bulky fabric strips.
 You might describe rag shuttles as two flat slabs with posts in between.
 Schacht offers 14″ and 20″ lengths.

+So, in the final analysis, which shuttle should you choose?
 It depends on what you’re weaving, the type of weft yarn you’re using, how much efficiency matters to you, your budget, and what feels good in your hand.